12 Best Stoner Movies to Watch This 420

 3. Bill and Ted’s Excellent Adventure

 One of the best stoner movies of all time, Bill and Ted’s Excellent Adventure is a time-travelling journey through dimensions (sound familiar).
-When high school buddies Bill (Alex Winter) and Ted (Keanu Reeves) fall in danger of failing their history class, they receive help from Rufus (George Carlin), a traveller from a future.
-With the use of Rufus’ time machine, Bill and Ted travel to various points in history, returning with important figures to help them complete their final history presentation.
+When high school buddies Bill (Alex Winter) and Ted (Keanu Reeves) fall in danger of failing their history class, they receive help from Rufus (George Carlin), a traveller from the future.
+Using Rufus’ time machine, Bill and Ted travel to various points in history, returning with important figures to help them complete their final history presentation.
 Excellent!

 Release date: 18 January 1990 (Australia)